 If you spot the above numbers listed, it shows the resolution of the display.
 So choose the right resolution display for you.

 9. System Memory

 The system memory inside a laptop or computer works by storing info that the computer is actively using so that it can be accessed fast.
 The more programs you load up, the more system memory is used.

 For budget laptops, make sure it’s at least 4GB of RAM (Random Access Memory).
 For mid-range to top-range laptops, it must be at least 8GB of RAM or higher.

-If you didn't know this, you can use the HDMI to connect to an HD monitor or HDTV, USB or MicroSD to get more storage space and ethernet to connect online using a network cable.
-It is standard nowadays for a laptop to also have a WiFi and bluetooth for cordless connection.
+If you didn’t know this, you can use the HDMI to connect to an HD monitor or HDTV, USB, or MicroSD to get more storage space and ethernet to connect online using a network cable.
+It is standard nowadays for a laptop to also have WiFi and Bluetooth for cordless connection.

 I hope you found this helpful.
 That’s all from me for now.
 Stay safe.
 Take care until next time.